pablopalafox/photometricBA/README.md

 This is the code for the project "Photometric Bundle Adjustment" developed as part of the practical course "Vision-based Navigation" (IN2106) taught at the Technical University of Munich.

-The authors of the original version are Vladyslav Usenko and Nikolaus Demmel.
+The authors of the original version are [Vladyslav Usenko](https://vision.in.tum.de/members/usenko) and [Nikolaus Demmel](https://vision.in.tum.de/members/demmeln).

-The author of the extension presented in this repository is Pablo R. Palafox
+The author of the extension presented in this repository is [Pablo R. Palafox](https://pablorpalafox.github.io/).

 ## 1. Prerequisites and Installation